Summer Workshop 2017

 PURCHASE COLLEGE is located in Westchester County, NY on 500 acres of unspoiled woods and open meadows and is home to the Neuberger Museum of Art, which houses an exceptional collection of 20th-century American art – a perfect setting for reflection and inspiration.
 A 35-minute train ride away is New York City – an unlimited cultural resource of dance performances, theater, and museums.

 Students will be housed in Purchase College's Alumni Village apartments.
 Four students, each with a single bedroom, will share an apartment with bathroom, living room, kitchen and laundry facilities.
 Linens are not provided.
 Apartment living allows our participants to be self-sufficient in their food planning and preparation.
 Food is available on campus or in grocery stores a short bus or car ride away.

-March 15: Deadline to apply for a Work-Study position
+April 5 (extended deadline): Last day to apply for a Work-Study position

 May 1: Last day to register